mainmatter/playbook/src/development-process/README.md

 In order for a pull request to be ready for review though, it has to meet some
 pre-requisites:

-- the branch has no conflicts with the target branch
+- The branch has no conflicts with the target branch
-- the changes in the branch are covered by appropriate tests and CI is passing
+- The changes in the branch are covered by appropriate tests and the Continuous Integration (CI) build is passing
-- the pull request is not marked as _"work in progress"_
+- The pull request is not marked as _"work in progress"_
-- the commit history of the pull request has been cleaned up, e.g. WIP commits have been squashed, debug commits have been removed etc.
+- The commit history of the pull request has been cleaned up, e.g. WIP commits have been squashed, debug commits have been removed etc.

 When a pull request is ready for review, its author should actively ask for